How to Steal Light, Luck, and Energy From Others (Or Not)by Scott Jeffrey

 “The shadowy monsters in the body are the dark vapors of untransformed energy … The dark vapors are dangerous because they can dissipate life energy and harm the seed of the Buddha.”

-These “shadowy monsters” are similar to what Carlos Castaneda called “dark fliers.”
+These “shadowy monsters” are similar to what Carlos Castaneda called “dark flyers.”
 I believe they are akin to the archetypes or archon as well (vampires, witches, etc.)

 Through the alchemical firing process described in the Hui-Ming Ching and other Taoist texts, you can restore your life energy and original nature.